Last updated: 14th December 2021

-If you’ve arranged for home improvement or maintenance work to be done in your home, or are planning to, you may be concerned about the effect that coronavirus (or COVID-19) might have on your project.
-During these uncertain times, it’s important that we all work together to stay safe and healthy.
-So, we’ve brought the latest Government advice together with our top tips to help you protect yourself and any tradespeople carrying out work for you.
+As COVID-19 continues to affect our lives, it’s still incredibly important that we all work together to stay safe and healthy.
+Here is the latest government advice brought together with our top tips to help you protect yourself and any tradespeople carrying out work for you.

 Try to cut down on unnecessary face-to-face contact as much as possible – we’ve advised our tradespeople to do the same.
 You can do this by: